GoogleCloudPlatform/gcsfuse/README.md

 *   The flag `--egress_bandwidth_limit_bytes_per_second` controls the egress bandwidth from gcsfuse to GCS.

 All rate limiting is approximate, and is performed over a 30-second window.
-Rate limiting is disabled by default.
+By default, requests are limited to 5 per second.
+There is no limit applied to bandwidth by default.

 ## Other performance issues